mgblow/BunnyBot/README.md

 BunnyBot has a wide range of applications and use cases in various industries, including education, healthcare, entertainment, and hospitality.
 In education, BunnyBot can be used to provide personalized learning experiences, answer questions, and provide reminders for assignments and tests.
 In healthcare, BunnyBot can be used to provide patient education, reminders for medication schedules, and remote monitoring for patients with chronic conditions.
 In entertainment, BunnyBot can be used to provide interactive experiences and entertainment, such as games and music.
 In hospitality, BunnyBot can be used to provide concierge services, room automation, and personalized experiences for guests.

-#6: IoT Software Major Architecture
+# Slide 6: IoT Software Major Architecture
 ## Title: The Platform Atomic Services To Support All Varient Of IoT

 ### Data Storage and Retrieval